citusdata/citus_docs/reference/user_defined_functions.rst

 **distribution_column:** The column on which the table is to be distributed.

 **distribution_method:** The method according to which the table is to be distributed.
-Permissible values are append, hash or range.
+Permissible values are append or hash.

 Return Value
 ********************************